 GREENS ON GREENS

 Butter lettuce, spinach, collard greens, mustard greens, Swiss chard, radicchio - so many lettuce varieties arin season now.
 I love to mix and match them for salads.
 But they are so hard to keep fresh...until now.
 The Kitchn gave me the BEST idea to store greens that totally works.
 Just line a big storage container with paper towels, put your greens in, and top with paper towels.
 It'll last the week.
 Eat with salads, throw into smoothies - greens are SO good for you and when you have on hand like this, it's so much easier to incorporate them.

-This is two steps with is very not me, but it’s all in one bowl and turns out is the most efficient way to make green beans that I’ve found.
+This is two steps which is very not me, but it's all in one bowl and turns out is the most efficient way to make green beans that I've found.